opconWizard/opcon-docs/docs/server-programs/request-router.md

   RequestHandler         SMASchedMan           N               The name of the Request Handler that builds, checks, and deletes schedules.
   RequestExecutable      .\\ SMASchedMan.exe   N               The path and name of the SMASchedMan Request Handler executable.
   RequestExecutionPath   .\\                   N               The working directory for the SMASchedMan Request Handler.
-  RequestArguments       \<Blank\>             N               Defines the arguments in the SMASchedMan Request Handler executable\'s command line.
+  RequestArguments       \<Blank\>             N               Defines the arguments in the SMASchedMan Request Handler executable's command line.

   : SMA Request Router Configuration: SMASchedMan Request Handler 01 Settings